 Decorating my home is one of my favorite things to do.
 Enjoy this post full of thrifty Easter decor ideas.

-Now that we are all stuck at home, why not make your home as beautiful a possible?
+Now that most of us are home more, why not make your home as beautiful a possible?

 Thrifty Easter Decor and Tablescape Ideas

 This is how I decorated my Blue Cottage for Easter!
-It’s cheery and colorful — and didn’t cost much.
+It’s happy and colorful — and didn’t cost much.

 Do you like saving money on home decor?
 Then I hope this post encourages you to visit thrift store and tag sales.
 I’ve decorated half of my home with thrifty decor.